Skip to main content

 Nehaj Tower, locally known as Kula (tower) or Kaštel (castle) Nehaj or Lodi, lies in the town of Kaštel Štafilić, in the county of Split-Dalmatia in Croatia.

 Nehaj Tower was one of these fortifications.
-In 1548 the brothers Ivan and Ludovik Lodi gained permission from the Duke of Trogir; Garzoni, to construct their tower on a sea rock near the shore.
-Building commenced, but was halted when both brothers died.
-Inheritance issues caused the ownership to be divided in multiple parts and as a result building ceased completely and the tower remained unfinished.
-By that time it had been constructed up to its present height.
+In 1548, brothers Ivan and Ludovik Lodi received permission from the Duke of Trogir, Garzoni, to construct their tower on a sea rock near the shore.
+Construction began but was halted when both brothers died.
+Inheritance issues divided ownership, leading to a complete halt in construction and leaving the tower unfinished.
+By then, it had reached its current height.

-In the second part of the 17th century it became the property of the noble Papalić family from Split.
-In that same time, the area near the tower was settled by Uskok refugees from Klis.
-They were irregular soldiers and named the tower and the settlement Nehaj.
-Nehaj was the name of their original stronghold in the town of Senj, some 250 km north, which they had been forced to abandon by the Venetians in 1618.
+In the second half of the 17th century, the tower became the property of the noble Papalić family from Split.
+During the same period, the area near the tower was settled by Uskok refugees from Klis.
+These irregular soldiers named the tower and settlement Nehaj.
+Nehaj was the name of their original stronghold in the town of Senj, about 250 km north, which they had been forced to abandon by the Venetians in 1618.

-At present Nehaj Tower seems to have no use, and it can only be admired from outside.
-A nice tower remnant next to a small harbor.
+Today, Nehaj Tower appears to have no practical use and can only be admired from the outside, a picturesque remnant next to a small harbor.

 Gallery